First Visit: Things to Know

 Our water-based massage lotion is suitable for almost all skin types.
 However, if you have any of the following skin conditions, we recommend adding one or more essential oils to your massage:

 We play instrumental spa music during all massages.
 However, if there is a specific kind of music you prefer, let us know!
-You can either play it from your phone or connect it to our speaker with an AUX cable.

 (Note: Music with mature or inappropriate lyrics is not permitted)